MikeSzklarz/SuperSimpleNet/README.md

 ---

 Config for the model and datasets is contained within train.py file.
 If you want to modify training params, change the values there.

+**The ICPR and JIMS versions mostly differ in 3 parameters:**
+`dt` (distance transform), `dilate` (label dilation), and `adapt_cls_feat` (use adapted features for cls head or not).

 We recommend taking the MVTec parameters when training on your own **unsupervised** dataset and SenumSODF parameters for **supervised** dataset.